l3-hpc/visit-scripts/Win10.md

 If everything went according to plan, you will see the git-cloned visit-scripts in `C:\Users\yourusername` , and mi_0013.nc will be in the visit-scripts directory.

-See below for what this should look like.
+See below for what this should look like, sorted by Size.
 I am using a Windows VM from AWS, so my username is "Administrator".
 (You should not run as administrator on your machine.).

 ![](windowsdir.png)